 “We needed to ensure our operational managers had the skills and knowledge to ensure a safe working environment for staff and customers.”

-The IOSH Managing Safely course gives learners a foundation in Health and Safety and is designed for any sector, meaning learnings can be applied to various settings.
+The IOSH Managing Safely course, delivered by Carol Hockworth at Middlesbrough College, gives learners a foundation in Health and Safety and is designed for any sector, meaning learnings can be applied to various settings.

 Michelle Shaw & Inge Chapman, Workforce Development Support Officers were responsible for organising the training with Middlesbrough College, Michelle said.

 “We chose Middlesbrough College as they were a local, trusted provider.
 It’s our job to source training around compliance so we need to be confident the training delivered is of the best standard.